dave-nachman/agent-steps/README.md

 It lets you write LLM agent workflows using normal Python code, without needing to use an explicit DSL (e.g. creating graphs or explicit chains), while still being able to leverage a runtime layer that can provide controllability, persistence, introspection, and other tooling.

 You write code like normal but can have the features of an agent framework through the use of a [Runtime](#running-workflows).
+Through the use of decorators and Runtime, many of the features of agent frameworks can likely be replicated, but with the expressiveness of typical Python code.

 Writing ordinary, non-DSL Python code can be more natural than writing graph-oriented code, and it can be easier to debug and reason about.